top of page

 Early Life, Family, and Writing Poetry

 Hughes parents, James Nathaniel Hughes and Carrie Langston Hughes, divorced when he was a young child.
 His father then moved to Mexico and Hughes was raised by his maternal grandmother, Mary Sampson Patterson Leary Langston, until he was thirteen.
+He later moved to Lincoln, Illinois, to live with his mother and her husband.
+The family eventually settled in Cleveland, and it was then that Hughes began writing poetry.

 Education, Travelling, and The Weary Blues